zearp/OptiHack/docs/OptiGuide/installation.md

 Lastly we enable routing of the EHCx ports to XHCI ones and disable EHCx all together.
 Only legacy OS would need it.
 Enter ```setup_var 0x15A 0x2``` to enable the routing then enter ```setup_var 0x146 0x0``` and ```setup_var 0x147 0x0``` to disable the EHCx ports.
 You can find these values [here](https://github.com/zearp/OptiHack/blob/master/text/XHCI_EHCI.md).

 We're done.
 Exit the shell by running the ```reboot``` command, smash F12 again and once again boot from the installer but this time select the ```Install macOS Monterey``` option, or whatever applies.
-Al lot of text will scroll by and after a while you should end up in a graphical interface with a minimal menu.
+A lot of text will scroll by and after a while you should end up in a graphical interface with a menu.

 ## Install macOS
 Now that you've made it into the installer itself we're ready to install macOS.